splintor/yeruham-phone-book-web-site/README.md

 1. TODO: Enable showing all tags
 1. TODO: Send mail on change (https://github.com/kpdecker/jsdiff)
 1. TODO: Highlight search in result page
 1. TODO: Handle cross-domain authentication
+1. TODO: Verify no page contains link to https://sites.google.com/site/yeruchamphonebook
 1. TODO: X Think of how to handle deletion (also so the flutter app can be updated about changes)
 1. TODO: X Handle page history